 Tonight marks the last night of The World's Largest Vase, and in tribute, Dave reads Kids Letters to the Vase; Carl Reiner drops by to sit on Dave's head again; Daniel Stern plugs Blue Thunder; Bill Wendell plugs his Announcer Camp for Boys in Berkshire.

 A "Brush With Greatness" segment is interrupted by a (real) power outage at 30 Rock; Jeff Goldblum plays the piano with his sister Pam.

 Dave telling the audience who will be on the next night's show turns into a convoluted explanation featuring Paul, several writers and staffers, and Frank Zappa.
-Also, basketball great/future talk show host Magic Johnson makes his first guest appearance on Late Night.
+Also, basketball great/future talk show host Magic Johnson and psychic Morris Fonte makes their first guest appearances on Late Night.

 Dave explains that tomorrow's show is preempted for Wimbledon coverage, so to ease worried viewers Dave and Bill Wendell appear in a sketch called "Anatomy of a Preemption."
 The sketch ends with Bill reading from actor George Kennedy's new novel.
 Also, Chris Elliott is "The Psychotic Page" during a rare Wednesday "Viewer Mail" segment.moreless

 Marv Albert makes his ninth appearance in 17 months on Dave's show, while Morris Fonte makes his second appearance in three weeks.